173rd Airborne Brigade: Transformation

 On 11 October 2006, as part of the Army's "Unit of Action" modularized unit force restructuring that General Shinseki had originally envisioned the 173rd Airborne Brigade became the 173rd Airborne Brigade Combat Team (an airborne IBCT).
 This was a significant change as it signified the ability for the brigade to deploy its forces and sustain itself with its newly integrated support teams.
 By integrating these support elements, the unit became able to maintain its fighting forces with all that is required to keep the ground soldiers supplied and moving.
 The infantry battalions and the brigade headquarters remained in Vicenza, Italy through the transition.
 Four additional battalions were activated or designated at Bamberg and Schweinfurt, Germany.
-These battalions were: the 4th Battalion (Airborne), 319th Field Artillery Regiment, the 173rd Brigade Support Battalion (Airborne), and the Special Troops Battalion stationed at Warner Barracks in Bamberg, Germany, as well as the 1st Squadron (Airborne), 91st Cavalry Regiment, stationed in Schweinfurt, Germany.
+These battalions were: the 4th Battalion (Airborne), 319th Field Artillery Regiment (Formally D Battery 319th Airborne Field Artillery Regiment (AFAR), the 173rd Brigade Support Battalion (Airborne), and the Special Troops Battalion stationed at Warner Barracks in Bamberg, Germany, as well as the 1st Squadron (Airborne), 91st Cavalry Regiment, stationed in Schweinfurt, Germany.
 After the new units were integrated into the brigade, the preponderance of the forces within the brigade were stationed in Germany, apart from the brigade headquarters in Italy.
 This dynamic was intended to last only until additional facilities were constructed at the Dal Molin, now Del Din, airbase near Caserma Ederle at Vicenza.
 The 1st Battalion (Airborne), 508th Infantry was reflagged as 1st Battalion (Airborne), 503rd Infantry Regiment to resume the Vietnam-era lineage of the 503rd Infantry battalions under the 173rd IBCT(A).
 The 1st Battalion, 508th Infantry colors were moved to Ft.
 Bragg, North Carolina to serve under the 82nd Airborne Division.
 Immediately after its transformation, the brigade began intensive training in both Germany and Italy to prepare itself for future deployments.